shawn-sandy/acss/.github/copilot-instructions.md

 2. Add a scope in parentheses if applicable.
 3. Write a short description in the imperative mood.
 4. Add a body if necessary, separated by a blank line.
-5. Write a short concise description of the changes made.
+5. Write a short detailed description of the code changes made.
 6. Be precise and concise when writing changes.
-7. Write the changes in a bullet list.
+7. Write detailed description of the code changes in a bullet list.
 8. Use `git diff` to see the changes made.
-9. Add a footer for issue references, separated by a blank line.
+9. Add a footer for issue references, separated by a blank line if possible.

 ## Code Style and Structure